 Users can see a list of pending, approved and rejected orders in the My Account section.

-It is possible to add multiple products to the cart or a quote request at once by entering product ID and quantity via the Quick Order functionality.
+It is possible to add multiple products to the cart at once by entering product ID and quantity via the Quick Order functionality.

 The quick order functionality was also implemented at the cart page with the restriction of only one product at the time.